NittanyLion/Grumps.jl/docs/src/objects.md

 Once all data structures have been put together, one can call the algorithm.
 This is straightforward.
 ```@docs
-    grumps!( ::Estimator, ::Data{T}, ::OptimizationOptions, ::Grumps.StartingVector{T}, ::StandardErrorOptions ) where {T<:Grumps.Flt}
+    grumps!( ::Estimator, ::Data{T}, ::OptimizationOptions, ::Grumps.StartingVector{T}, ::StandardErrorOptions ) where {T<:Grumps.AbstractFloat}
 ```

 ## Retrieving results

-As noted above, Grumps will return its results in a `GrumpsSolution` variable that can be queried as follows.  **to be expanded**
+As noted above, Grumps will return its results in a `GrumpsSolution` variable that can be queried or saved as follows.
+You can also simply call one of the `print` or related functions on any of these objects.
+**to be expanded**

 ```@docs
 getθ( sol :: GrumpsSolution )